NewAlexandria/leadership_readme/web-app-anatomy-best-practices.md

 Program correctness can have important value for the product and business.
 Mindfully validate if this correctness is necessary, and is necessary within the context of the program itself.
 Compare/consider if the program need to be internally correct, or if only the data needs to be correct when emitted or consumed.
 API correctness and data-store correctness can be handled with other distributed systems design patterns.

+## API Health

+The metabolism of APIs and their environment.

+* Uptime
+* CPU usage
+* Memory usage
+* Request Per Minute (RPM)
+* Latency (Average and Max)
+* Errors Per Minute
+* API usage growth
+* Unique API consumers
+* Top customers by API usage
+* API retention / churn
+* Onboarding Time
+* API Calls per business transaction
+* SDK and version adoption

+One of the spanning concepts here is to profile API consumer, to understand who and how.

+Onboarding time probably represents one of the most complicated KPIs to solve, since it involves a rabbit-hole of _prospective API user demographic segments_.
+[Some](https://www.moesif.com/blog/technical/api-metrics/API-Metrics-That-Every-Platform-Team-Should-be-Tracking/#) have called this 'time to hello world'.

+* synchronization (semantic latency)
+* network segmentation

 # References
 * https://frontendmasters.com/books/front-end-handbook/2018/practice/skills.html
 * https://medium.com/discovery-engineering/component-level-isomorphic-webpack-code-splitting-b98922382cc1